Resusci Anne

 The first version of Resusci-Annie was presented by Lærdal at the First International Symposium on Resuscitation at Stavanger, Norway, in 1960.
 Peter Safar and James Elam were attending the conference.
 Together they would join Lærdal in refining the design.
-Later versions would include a simulated carotid pulse, eye-pupils that could dilate and constrict, and a system for recording the trainee's resuscitation performance on a paper tape.
+Later versions included a simulated carotid pulse, eye-pupils that could dilate and constrict, and a system for recording the trainee's resuscitation performance on a paper tape.

 In popular culture

 The chorus refrain, "Annie, are you OK?" in Michael Jackson's "Smooth Criminal" was inspired by Resusci Anne.

 Trainees learn to say, "Annie, are you OK?" while practicing resuscitation on the dummy.

+Track 12 of Frank Turner's 2019 album, "No Man's Land" recounts the story of Rescue Annie.